 Keep the cot plain and play with colour around the room

-Your cot bed will of course be one of the most important features in your nursery, and you may prefer to keep it plain, to make it a calming space for baby.
-However that doesn’t mean that the rest of the room has to stay bland!
+Your cot bed will, of course, be one of the most important features in your nursery, and you may prefer to keep it plain, to make it a calming space for baby.
+However, that doesn’t mean that the rest of the room has to stay bland!

 Why not embrace a bright and colourful with bold prints and brightly coloured walls?
-Try an accent wall featuring a fun and eye catching print to bring a playful touch, while a complementing colour for the rest of the wall space can help bring the room together.
+Try an accent wall featuring fun and eye-catching print to bring a playful touch, while a complementing colour for the rest of the wall space can help bring the room together.
 Wallpaper can also be a great alternative – bold, geometric prints can work well in a nursery and add a lovely feeling of energy to the space.

 Try a neutral soothing touch

-Natural tones create an instantly soothing feel and are a perfect choice for nursery furniture decorating.
+Natural tones create an instantly soothing feel and are a perfect choice for nursery furniture sets decorating.
 They’re also great if you’re keeping the gender of your baby a surprise, and can easily be customised with colourful touches later on.